Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Exploiting ciphertext malleability: existing work and generalisation

 Ravi et al.\cite{ravi2021exploiting} introduced an attack exploiting what they called ``ciphertext malleability'' in the LPR framework.
 They perform a chosen-ciphertext attack with the aim of flipping a bit of the secret message.
 Given a side-channel Oracle that we will denote by $\mathcal{O}_{SCA}$, they can recover the exact value of any message bit.

-The oracle is defined as follows: when queried, $\mathcal{O}_{SCA}$ provides the Hamming Weight of the message output of \Fdec.
-This can be performed in Side-Channel against any implementation on microcontroller which stores the message computed by \Fdec within a register (or a group of registers) before further computations.
-Therefore, the attack can easily be performed in a real-world setting.
+The oracle is defined as follows: When queried, $\mathcal{O}_{SCA}$ provides the Hamming Weight of a register where an output of \Fdec is stored.
+This can be performed in side-channel against any implementation on a microcontroller which stores the message computed by \Fdec within a group of registers in memory before further computations.
+Therefore, the attack can be easily performed in a real-world setting.
 In their work, Ravi et al. \cite{ravi2021exploiting} consider a perfect Hamming Weight distinguisher as $\mathcal{O}_{SCA}$.
 If such a distinguisher is not available, they recommend using an imperfect one several times and to perform a majority vote.

-\begin{remark} The usual metric for SCA efficiency is the number of traces required to perform an attack successfully.
-However, in a real-world setting this metric depends on the Signal-to-Noise-Ratio (SNR) which impacts the probing of the target.
-To keep a generic approach, we evaluate the effectiveness of the attack in number of calls to the oracle $\mathcal{O}_{SCA}$ as this is not impacted by the SNR\footnote{The oracle can require several traces to be exact in a real-world setting due to SNR.}.
-This makes it a more generic metric in regard to real-world application. \end{remark}